CaseyHrt/azure-network-protocol/README.md

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/e0bb8d5e-abd5-4baa-b433-3cb75704c939)

 Create the second VM in Azure.
 Specify the "Image" and "Size" as follows: "Image: __Ubuntu Server 20.04 LTS__; Size (_recommended_): __2 VCPUs and 16 GiBs of memory__."
 In the "Networking" section, choose the same "Virtual Network" that your first VM is using.
 The shared "Virtual Network" ensures that your VMs can communicate and share data while simplifying security and network management.
 Thus, It is essential the correct Virual Network is chosen.
-After theses specifications have been made, create your second VM and let it deploy.
+After theses specifications have been set, create your second VM and let it deploy.

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/7d2193d7-7a24-4225-b079-28250b386785)